NodeMCU-Tool/NodeMCU-Tool/README.md

 ### NodeMCU Serial Driver ###

 Depending on your Module-Type you have to install the platform-specific driver for the usb-serial-interface.
-The original NodeMCU v0.9 comes with a CH341 chip with may requires manual driver installation.
+The original NodeMCU v0.9 comes with a CH341 chip with may require manual driver installation.
 Modern versions like 1.0 use a CP210x chip with work out of the box on most common systems.
 Other ESP8266 platforms may user other interfaces - please refer to their user manuals!

 ### Node.js ###

-The NodeMCU-Tool is written in javascript and requires [Node.js >= 7.6](https://nodejs.org) as runtime environment.
-And please don't worry about the wording - NodeMCU and Node.js are two **complete different** things!
+The NodeMCU-Tool is written in javascript and requires [Node.js >= 18](https://nodejs.org) as runtime environment.
+Please don't worry about the wording - NodeMCU and Node.js are two **completely different** things!

-**!!
-There is currently an issue with Node.js 11 on Windows 10 platforms.
-Please use Node.js 10 LTS !!**

-In case you're not familiar with [Node.js](https://nodejs.org) and [NPM](https://www.npmjs.com) it's recommended to read some [basic introductions](https://docs.npmjs.com/getting-started/what-is-npm) first!
+In case you're not familiar with [Node.js](https://nodejs.org) and [NPM](https://www.npmjs.com) it is recommended to read some [basic introductions](https://docs.npmjs.com/getting-started/what-is-npm) first!
 Please [download the Node.js installer](https://nodejs.org/en/download/) and install on your system in case it's not already there.

 ---------------------------------------